emmajanedrews/base-template/_posts/2018-02-16-how-to-buy-a-home-in-a-competitive-market.md

 We have some helpful tips we wanted to share with homebuyers to help you win in a competitive market:

-1.Put your best foot forward when you make your offer.
+1. Put your best foot forward when you make your offer.
 Part of that is having a pre-approval ready to go.
 Your pre-approval will let you know what your budget is and show the seller that you are serious about purchasing a home.

-2.Make your offer as clean as possible.
+2. Make your offer as clean as possible.
 One of the best ways to do that is to have some money set aside to pay your own closing costs.

 {% include pullquote.html %}